georgeflanagin/extralinux10steps/README.md

 4. Click "View"
 5. Click "Download"

-####
+#### Install the driver

+The driver must be installed before the remainder of the steps.
+CUDA and the GDS rely on the driver's presence.

+blah blah blah

 ### Cuda installation

-Note: Cuda 11.7 is resident on the NAS that supplies `/usr/local to the workstations.
+Note: Cuda 11.7 is resident on the NAS that supplies `/usr/local` to the workstations.
 Choice of CUDA versions is done through the `alternatives` system.

+As with the NVIDIA drivers, CUDA is obtained via a webpage: https://developer.nvidia.com/cuda-downloads

 ### GPU Direct Filesystem Installation